 The individual with Huntington disease will most likely want to maintain their independence in eating.
 However, as the disease progresses, they will become more dependent on others.
 If you are responsible for the nutritional care of a person with Huntington disease, the following tips can help.
 Registered dietitians, speech-language pathologists, and occupational therapists can provide additional help.

 Problem: There may be a decrease in eating or changes in eating habits.

 Problem: Food cravings, particularly for high carbohydrate foods.

-In this stage you may find more involuntary movements, less dexterity, and slow reaction times.
+In this stage, you may find more involuntary movements, less dexterity, and slow reaction times.
 Keep in mind that it may be common for the person to be unaware of hunger until it is time to eat.
-However, their body still need regular meals.
+However, their body still needs regular meals.
 Skipping or missing meals can lead to exhaustion and uncontrolled emotions because of unrecognized hunger.
 Scheduling meals over set periods of time can help avoid these problems.
 Here are some other tips that may make meal time easier:

 Problem: Difficulty swallowing; choking

 Problem: Jerky movements and poor coordination make eating slow and messy.